How to Connect an AI Agent to Your Data Warehouse

 }

 Paste this into your MCP client's config file and restart.
 For Claude Desktop, that's ~/Library/Application Support/Claude/claude_desktop_config.json.
 For Cursor, it's .cursor/mcp.json in your project root.
 Claude Code reads from .mcp.json in your project directory.
+Run bon mcp test to verify the connection.

 Step 4: Query from your agent